-It’s the busiest time of the year for churches all around the world.
-During the holiday season in particular, many pastors and leadership groups are asking how they can reach a bigger audience.
+It’s that time of year again – Christmastime!
+It’s also the busiest time of the year for churches all around the world.
+During the holiday season especially, many pastors and leadership groups are seeking new ways to reach a bigger congregation.
 In fact, some have already discovered one of the best ways to increase their reach – by streaming live church services.

-However, creating or finding good content is often the sticking point for giving live streaming a try.
-And that’s where our Dacast streaming solutions come into play!
-In this article, we’ll review five Christmas program ideas for streaming live church services.
+When it comes to trying live streaming, however, creating or finding good content is often the sticking point.
+And that’s where the Dacast streaming solutions come into play!
+In this article, we’ll review five Christmas program ideas for streaming live church services today.